 You can also email us with a phone number where we can reach you and the best time to call you during business hours, if you’d like to speak to someone.

+To get the most up-to-date information about Baruch’s reopening plans, please check out the Baruch Forward website.
 Thank you for your understanding and patience during these challenging times.
 Our best wishes for everyone to stay healthy.

 Your Marxe Advisement Team